sombriks/red-line-finance/README.md

 - categories
   - a name for your spends or earnings
   - both entries and projections share categories
+  - reasonable default categories
+  - both entries and projections share categories
+- graphs
-- graphs (line plots to see how entries and projections behave)
+  - line plots to see how entries and projections behave
+  - pie plots to see how the expenses and earnings are distributed
 - profiles
   - default
   - create